DerThorsten/xtensor-python-cookiecutter-v2/README.md

 It takes care of the initial work of generating a project skeleton with

-- A complete `setup.py` compiling the extension module
+- A complete `setup.py` compiling the extension module.
+  The `setup.py` script is calling CMake, CMake is the actual build system.
 - Automatic download of cpp dependencies:
     - xtensor
     - doctest
     - pybind11
     - xtensor-python

+- Dependencies users needs to handle by himself:
+    - cmake
+    - numpy

 ## Usage